uber/Cadence-Docs/src/docs/01-get-started/03-golang-hello-world.md

 ---

 # Golang Hello World
-This section provides step by step instructions on how to write and run a HelloWorld with Golang.
+This section provides step-by-step instructions on how to write and run a HelloWorld workflow in Cadence with Golang.
+You will learn two critical building blocks of Cadence: activities and workflows.
+First, you will write an activity function that prints a "Hello World!" message in the log.
+Then, you will write a workflow function that executes this activity.

-For complete, ready to build samples covering all the key Cadence concepts go to [Cadence-Samples](https://github.com/uber-common/cadence-samples) for more examples.

-You can also review [Cadence-Client](https://github.com/uber-go/cadence-client/) and [go-docs](https://pkg.go.dev/go.uber.org/cadence) for more documentation.
+## Prerequisite
+To successfully run this hello world sample, follow this checklist of setting up Cadence environment
+1. Your worker is running properly and you have registered the hello world activity and workflow to the worker
+2. Your Cadence server is running (check your background docker container process)
+3. You have successfully registered a domain for this workflow

-## Include Golang cadence-client dependency
+## Step 0.
+Include Golang cadence-client dependency

-Add cadence-client library to your project by running the command:
+To start with Cadence in your Go project, add cadence-client library to your project by running the command:

 ```bash
 go get go.uber.org/cadence
 ```

-## Implement HelloWorld Workflow
+## Step 1.
+Implement HelloWorld Actvity

 ```go
 package main